gbafana25/news-scraper/README.md

 # news-scraper

 This is a content scraper for linux/cybersecurity sites.
-Uses firefox to open links.

 ## Installation:
 - `pip3 install -r requirements.txt`